Solukhumbu District: Geography

-The extremely diverse geography of Solukhumbu district can be categorized in three levels:
+The diverse geography of Solukhumbu district is marked by three distinct levels:

 Khumbu Himal (Highland mountains)

-Mahalangur and other Himalayan mountain ranges are located in this section.
-This section is located on the northern border with Tibet.
-Mount Everest (8,848m), Lhotse (8,516m), Makalu (8,485m), Cho Oyu (8,201m), Gyachung Kang (7,952m) etc. are some of the world's highest mountains in this range.
+This region is home to the Mahalangur Himal and other Himalayan mountain ranges.
+Situated on the northern border with Tibet, it hosts some of the world's highest peaks, including Mount Everest (8,848m), Lhotse (8,516m), Makalu (8,485m), Cho Oyu (8,201m), Gyachung Kang (7,952m), among others.

 Khumbu region (Highland valley)

-Khumbu valley is the highland region which is famous worldwide for trekking and hiking.
-Kulung and Sherpa are the main inhabitants in this region.
-Khumbu Pasanglhamu is the administrative division in this region.
-It includes the town of Namche Bazaar as well as the villages of Thame, Khumjung, Pangboche, Pheriche and Kunde.
-The famous Buddhist monastery at Tengboche is also located in the Khumbu.
+Known globally for its trekking and hiking opportunities, the highland Khumbu valley is predominantly inhabited by the Kulung and Sherpa communities.
+The administrative division of Khumbu Pasanglhamu is located in this region, encompassing the roadless town of Namche Bazaar and villages such as Thame, Khumjung, Pangboche, Pheriche and Kunde.
+The renowned Buddhist monastery at Tengboche also falls within the Khumbu region.

 Solu region (Mid-hills)

 Lower Solukhumbu (lower parts of Solukhumbu District) is part of the Mid-hills region.
 It is less famous for trekking, however new trails such as the Mundhum trail are being developed.
 Rais are the main inhabitants in this region.